ryanmcnally93/torquay-sunday-league/README.md

 ### Code

-- The code environment was set up using the Code Institute template <!-- LINK TO TEMPLATE -->
+- The code environment was set up using the <a href="https://github.com/Code-Institute-Org/ci-full-template" target="_blank">Code Institute Template.</a>

 - The modals, sidenav, datepicker, selects and collapsibles were created using <a href="materializecss.com" target="_blank">materializecss's</a> code.